Natural Baby Life logo (480 x 130)

 You race home from work and burst through the door eager to see your baby.
 Instead of being greeted with coos and gummy smiles, your baby bursts into tears and seems to cry the rest of the night.
 Sound familiar?

 The evening hours are usually a period of agitation and irritability for many infants.
 They’ve had a long day too, and their bodies are winding down in preparation for nighttime.
-Babies are naturally fussier during this time of day and shouldn’t be taken personally.
+Babies are naturally fussier during this time of day and their fussiness shouldn’t be taken personally.
 In fact, some even call it the “witching hour.”

 Plus, everyone knows that children always behave worse for their parents than other caregivers.
 It’s because they feel safe knowing they will be loved and cared for no matter how they act.